-All of these factors can contribute to building a strong therapeutic alliance, which will help you reach your goals in counselling.
+All these factors can help build a strong therapeutic alliance, which will help you reach your goals in counselling.
 Once you have selected a counsellor, you may consider requesting an initial consult to ensure they are the right fit for you before proceeding.
 Many counsellors offer an initial consult free of cost or at a reduced rate.
 Remember, it is okay to take your time to find the right fit!